 - 11. Banff Recreation Grounds

-- Don’t forget these picnic essentials
+- Don’t forget these essentials for your picnic in Banff

 This post contains compensated links.

 Cascade Ponds might just be one of the best Banff picnic spots.
 Easily accessed right off the Trans-Canada Highway and with plenty of parking, you won’t have to walk far from your car to snag a picnic table.

 The Cascade Ponds picnic area has over 40 picnic tables, firewood, several options for parking, toilets and shelters.
 Cascade Ponds is also one of the only picnic areas in Banff with fire pits.
 The downside of Cascade Ponds is that it gets busy, so arrive early on a hot summer day.

 With stunning scenery and plenty of space, you might decide to spend the day reading a book near the water.
 But there are plenty of things to do at Cascade Ponds.

 Cascade Ponds is home to a set of Banff’s red chairs, with Cascade Mountain as the backdrop it’s the perfect photo opportunity.
 Trails around Cascade Ponds take visitors over two bridges and make for a nice stroll in one of Banff’s scenic spots.

 Kids will enjoy playing in the water and a few brave ones might even go for a swim.